This paper contains links, usually to cppreference.com, to explain some terms

 All these manipulators call Note that the compiler can’t find any of these manipulators by argument-dependent lookup (ADL); so you’ll need to either explicitly qualify their use with the bignum namespace or have a using declaration for them. |

-The actual code in rational.hpp is:
+The actual code at the end of rational.hpp is:

-} // end of namespace bignum #ifndef RATIONAL_NO_IO_OPERATORS #include "rational_io.hpp" #endifand rational_io.hpp contains the actual template definitions in the bignum namespace.
-The hope is that the compiler’s lexer won’t even have to scan that code if it doesn’t need to. rational_io.hpp is a proper header file beginning and ending in the global namespace,
+hope is that the compiler’s lexer won’t even have to scan that code if it doesn’t need to.

 and with the usual include guard.
 If you include rational.hpp